-Some residents of Toronto and Peel Region aged 50 and older can now book their COVID-19 vaccine appointments.
+Some residents of Toronto and Peel Region who are aged 50 and older can now book their COVID-19 vaccine appointments.

 Toronto says people who live in hot spot neighbourhoods can book an appointment to get their shot, while Peel has opened the bookings for anyone in the age group.

-The Ontario government said beginning April 5, people aged 60 and over could book their vaccine appointments in every region.
+The Ontario government said beginning in the week of April 5, people aged 60 and over could book their vaccine appointments in every region.

-Manitoba is vaccinating people aged 57 and older in the general population, and First Nations people aged 37 and older.
-Health officials plan to continue reducing the age minimum age, bit by bit, over the coming months.
+Manitoba is vaccinating people aged 60 and older in the general population, and First Nations people aged 40 and older.
+Health officials plan to continue to reduce the age minimum age, bit by bit, over the coming months.